thomaskrause/laudatioteitool/README.txt

 LAUDATIO TEI Tool
 =================

-This tool is intended has a swiss army knife for validating and manipulating TEI Header files that follow the subset as defined by the LAUDATIO project (http://www.laudatio-repository.org).
+This tool is intended as a swiss army knife for validating and manipulating TEI Header files that follow the subset as defined by the LAUDATIO project (http://www.laudatio-repository.org).